Jaimini Bhagwati

 Jaimini Bhagwati is an Indian author, columnist and former Indian Foreign Service officer who served as the High Commissioner of India to the United Kingdom.

-Currently he is the RBI Chair Professor at the Indian Council for Research on International Economic Relations, New Delhi.
+He was the RBI Chair Professor at the Indian Council for Research on International Economic Relations, New Delhi.
+He is currently the Distinguished Fellow at Centre for Social and Economic Progress, a public policy think tank based in New Delhi.